America’s biggest mall operator gets go-ahead for $1.75bn JCPenney deal

 JCPenney was among the biggest casualties of the pandemic in the US retail sector.

-Simon Property Group, America’s biggest mall owner, and Brookfield Asset Management have been given the green light to buy US department store chain JCPenney out of bankruptcy for $1.75 billion (€1.47 billion), in a deal expected to save about 60,000 jobs.
+Simon Property Group, America’s biggest mall owner, and Brookfield Asset Management have been given permission to buy US department store chain JCPenney out of bankruptcy for $1.75 billion (€1.47 billion), in a deal expected to save about 60,000 jobs.

-A bankruptcy court in Texas gave the go-ahead for the two companies to acquire the operating assets of the retailer, which had more than 800 stores and employed about 90,000 people before it filed for Chapter 11 bankruptcy in May.
+A bankruptcy court in Texas approved the two companies acquiring the operating assets of the retailer, which had more than 800 stores and employed about 90,000 people before it filed for Chapter 11 bankruptcy in May.

 It marks the largest in a series of unconventional deals through which Simon has bought interests in other failed chains including Forever 21, Brooks Brothers and Lucky Brand.